Soba noodles with beef strips and miso - Japanese cuisine

-Soba noodles with Miso, we love them!
-Some know it, some don't.
-And that doesn't matter at all, we would like to introduce you to new dishes to keep your cooking skills sharp and to ensure enough variety.
+Soba noodles with Miso, we love it!
+Some know it, some don’t at all.
+And that really doesn’t matter, we’d like to introduce you to new dishes to keep your cooking skills sharp and ensure enough variety.

-Want to add some extra flavor to your dish?
+Want to add extra flavor to your dish?
 Consider miso.
-But what is Miso I hear you ask, miso or Umami means 'the fifth taste' in Japanese.
-Have you never tried this?
-Then a world opens up for you and you end up in a new taste paradise.
-Miso has a different taste than the traditional flavors: sweet, sour, salty and bitter.
-Definitely worth a try.
+But what is Miso, I hear you ask?
+Miso, or Umami, means 'the fifth taste' in Japanese.
+Have you never tried it?
+Then a whole new world will open up for you and you’ll end up in a new flavor paradise.
+Miso has a different taste than the traditional flavors: sweet, sour, salty, and bitter.
+Definitely worth trying.

-But now about the dish you actually came for, a traditional Japanese dish; delicious Soba noodles served sriracha, miso, aubergines and steak strips.
+But now about the dish you actually came for, a traditional Japanese dish; delicious Soba noodles served with sriracha, miso, eggplants, and strips of steak.

-This is a fermented dish which means it is super healthy and helps with improved digestion.
-They can contribute to the balance of the microbiome, also called intestinal flora.
-This is mainly due to the addition of soybeans, salt and grains.
-This festive dinner is packed with iron, calcium, B vitamins and protein.
+This is a fermented dish which means it’s super healthy and helps improve digestion, It can contribute to the balance of the microbiome, also called gut flora.
+This is mainly due to the addition of soybeans, salt, and grains.
+This festive meal is full of iron, calcium, vitamin B, and proteins.

 For four people: